nikothomas/ctdfjorder/docs/cli-tutorial.rst

    (ctdfjorder) $ ctdcli default -r -m mastersheet.csv --token MY_TOKEN

 Here we are telling CTDFjorder the following:

 * :console:`-r` Reset our file environment (delete old plots and remake folders)

 * :console:`-m` The location of our mastersheet

-* :console: `--token` Our token to interact with MapBox and generate our map.
+* :console:`--token` Our token to interact with MapBox and generate our map.

 Interpret output
 ----------------
 If you see a spinning globe you did it!
 Once the files are done processing a table will print with pipeline information for each file.
 Green means the file passed a step and red means an error occurred such that the file could not continue to be processed.
 Once all files are completed, a map will open as well.
 The points are individual casts.
 The map can be filtered.

-* Plots are in the **ctdplots** folder next to our original data and were made with functions from the :doc:`./API/Visualize/index` module.
+* If you used the :console:`-p` option then plots are in the **ctdplots** folder next to our original data and were made with functions from the :doc:`./API/Visualize/index` module.
 * There you will also find a **ctdfjorder_data.csv** with our processed data.
 * To investigate files that did not pass the pipeline open the **ctdfjorder.log** file.